 The Train of Lights whisks passengers away on a kaleidoscopic journey into the forest.
 Created by the Dartmouth Steam Railway and River Boat Company, the train takes off from Queen’s Park Station in the town of Paignton and travels through lit tunnels and forest displays in Devon, England.

-Passengers will board the vintage carriages to thousands of lights adorning the train inside and out, before the light show starts with a trip through a multi-colored tunnel that leads into the forest.
+Passengers will board the vintage carriages (with thousands of lights adorning the train inside and out), before the light show starts with a trip through a multi-colored tunnel that leads into the forest.

-Enjoy a luxurious ride onboard the Arctic Explorer, with seasonal touches onboard including live Christmas trees and decorations.
+Enjoy a luxurious ride onboard the Arctic Explorer, complete with festive decorations and stunning views.

-The 12-day-journey takes passengers through Moscow and St. Petersburg, where they can tour the cities’ elaborate metro stations, take horse-drawn sleigh rides near ancient castles and enjoy traditional holiday meals.
+The 12-day journey takes passengers through Russia and Norway, bookended with stops in Moscow and St. Petersburg, where guests can tour the cities’ elaborate metro stations, take horse-drawn sleigh rides near beautiful castles, and enjoy traditional meals and snacks.

-The train travels into the Arctic Circle to provide passengers with views of the Northern Lights, with optional excursions that include snowshoe walking tours, snowmobile northern lights viewing tours and stays at Norway’s Ice Hotel.
+The train travels into the Arctic Circle to provide passengers with views of the northern lights, with optional excursions that include dog sledge tours, snowmobile northern lights viewing tours, and stays at Norway’s Ice Hotel.

-Adventures range from an onboard New Year’s Eve party complete with complimentary champagne, drinks and entertainment, to snowmobile rides across Norway’s frozen fjords where passengers will catch their own Arctic king crabs.
-Tickets start at $11,995 for double occupancy.
+Adventures range from an onboard New Year’s Eve party complete with complimentary champagne, drinks, and entertainment, to snowmobile rides across Norway’s frozen fjords where passengers will catch their own Arctic king crabs.
+Tickets start at $12,595 for double occupancy.

 The Grand Canyon Railway and Hotel's Polar Express: Arizona

-Pajama-clad youngsters and adults alike are served hot chocolate and freshly baked cookies while hearing the cherished Christmas tale before they come out of the darkness to witness a brightly lit holiday world where Santa and his reindeer can be seen greeting guests.
+Pajama-clad youngsters and adults are served hot chocolate and freshly baked cookies while they listen to the cherished Christmas tale before they arrive at a brightly-lit holiday world where they'll find Santa and his reindeer.

-Santa boards the train to hand every child a sleigh bell before families return from the 90-minute journey, after which they can extend the holiday fun at the hotel.
-The hotel is completely decorated for the occasion, with opportunities to enjoy story time with Mrs. Claus and photos with Santa.
-Tickets start at $43 for adults and $33 for children ages two to 15.
+Santa boards the train to hand every child a sleigh bell before families return from the 90-minute journey.
+Families can extend the holiday fun with a festive stay at the hotel, which is completely decorated for the occasion, with opportunities to enjoy story time with Mrs. Claus and photos with Santa.
+Tickets start at $45 for adults and $33 for children ages two to 15.

 The Brightline Polar Express: Fort Lauderdale, Florida

-Once on the train, passengers will be treated to hot chocolate and cookies served by dancing chefs, caroling alongside characters from the film and a keepsake sleigh bell on the one-hour journey.
-The train and station will be decked out in holiday decor from gifts to garlands.
-Tickets are $55 for adults and $50 for kids.
+Once on the train, passengers will be treated to hot chocolate and cookies served by dancing chefs, and they'll enjoy caroling alongside characters from the film.
+Guests will also receive a keepsake sleigh bell on the one-hour journey.
+Tickets start at $55 for adults and $50 for kids.

 The Holiday Express 1880 Train: South Dakota

-The Holiday Express 1880 Train combines Christmas and history in one, as passengers take a one-hour ride onboard the world’s longest operating standard gage excursion train.
+The Holiday Express 1880 Train combines Christmas and history as passengers take a one-hour ride onboard the world’s longest operating standard-gage excursion train.

-Started back in 1957, the train weaves from Hill City through the Black Hills National Forest with views of historic mining encampments and rock huts along the way.
+The train weaves from Hill City through the Black Hills National Forest, with views of historic mining encampments and rock huts along the way.

-Passengers can enjoy hot chocolate and sugar cookies and spot reindeer, turkeys and marmots.
-The train heads to the “North Pole,” where Santa will board and greet each of the guests, with every train car decorated with themes that range from a winter wonderland to Candyland and a Victorian Christmas.
+Passengers can enjoy hot chocolate and sugar cookies and spot reindeer, turkeys, and marmots during their journey.
+The train heads to the “North Pole,” where Santa will board the train and greet each of the guests.
+Every train car is decorated with themes that range from winter wonderland to candy land to Victorian Christmas.

-For the adult version, passengers can book the Holiday Express—Spiked, where hot chocolate comes spiked with either peppermint or butterscotch schnapps.
-Tickets start at $35 for adults and $16 for children for the Holiday Express, and $45 for adults on the Holiday Express—Spiked train.
+Adults can book the Holiday Express Spiked, where hot chocolate comes spiked with schnapps.
+Tickets start at $35 for adults and $16 for children for the Holiday Express, and $49 for adults on the Holiday Express Spiked train.

 Canadian Rockies Winter Adventure: Canada

-For those looking to explore Canada while in the holiday spirit, the eight-day Canadian Rockies adventure from Vacations by Rail is the ticket.
+For those looking for a festive trip to the Great White North, the eight-day Canadian Rockies Winter Adventure from Vacations by Rail is the ticket.